nitrictech/docs/docs/support.md

 ### Include bug description and reproduction

-When describing the bug, it's help to produce the following information:
+When describing the bug, it helps to provide the following information:

 - A clear and concise description of what the bug is
 - Steps to reproduce the bug